klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 ## Step 1: Update Utility Functions

 First, let's add the `getRandomWord` function to our utility file.
-This function will be used to select a random word for each new game, similar to how you might use a utility service in Spring Boot.
+This function will be used to select a random word for each new game.

 ### Exercise 1: